crums-io/crums-pub/docs/ergd_guide.md

 ## `run` Command

-Launches a timechain server REST server from an existing timechain directory.
+Launches a timechain REST server from an existing timechain directory.
 There are 2 scenarios in which a timechain is launched:

 ### "Restart" Scenario